survivejs/webpack-book/manuscript/introduction.md

 ## Contributors

 Big thanks to [Christian Alfoni](http://www.christianalfoni.com/) for helping me to craft the first version of this book.
 That inspired the whole SurviveJS effort.
 The version you see now has been heavily revised.

+Thanks to Mike Kamermans and many others who have contributed feedback!